How did Anna know what to do with her screaming baby? By trusting her motherly intuition – and with a little help from her Mamma!

 It is an interesting compromise, but it works for them.
 And that’s the main thing.

-Anna was scathing about some of the books she read.
-One in particular she decided not to pass on to others.
+Anna struggled reading some of the books around.
+Some of her friends loved the methods, but one in particular she decided not to pass on to others.
 While some new mothers found the system offered a boon, unfortunately for her, she could hardly bear to subject her baby to the “horrors” suggested.
-All she could do was throw the book in the trash.

 “I didn’t even want to take the book I was recommended to the Second-Hand Shop – in case someone else got hold of it!”